RabbitHole26/taskAutomator/README.md

 > To run the script directly (without an alias), you will need to provide the relative or absolute path to the script.
 For this reason, it is recommended to use aliases.

+> IMPORTANT: `vite-react.sh` is designed to be executed in the root project directory.
+If you execute the script outside the designated project directory, it will treat the current directory as the root project directory.

 ## Customizing Dependency Installation

-By commenting out the deployment script lines in the [vite-full.sh](https://github.com/RabbitHole26/taskAutomator/blob/main/vite-full.sh) script, you can choose which dependencies to install.
+By commenting out the deployment script lines in the [vite-react.sh](https://github.com/RabbitHole26/taskAutomator/blob/main/vite-react.sh) script, you can choose which dependencies to install.
 For example, if you don't want to install `tailwind-daisyUi`, you can comment out the relevant line:

 ### Original (dependency installation enabled):